 The need for a central meeting, entertainment and food service building had been discussed for several years before planning began for a union and stadium to honor the students, faculty, staff and alumni who died in World War I. Fund-raising for the Million Dollar Drive began in late 1920, and by late 1921 the first sections of a new stadium were completed on the site of McCook Field below Marvin Grove.
 The hillside site for a union building to the southeast was selected so that the structures would be visible to each other.

 The expense of the stadium, dedicated in 1922, drained the funding pool, so ground was not broken for the union until commencement 1925.
 It opened in September 1927, but it was unfinished inside; lounges, game rooms, a cafeteria and a ballroom were completed over the next decade as money permitted.
 Major additions completed in 1952 and 1961 doubled the building’s size.

 An arson fire April 20, 1970, believed to be another protest action in a turbulent spring, gutted the two upper floors of the original central section and caused more than $1 million in damage, but repairs were completed the next year.
 Beginning in the late 1980s, three extensive renovations costing $6.3 million were undertaken, expanding and improving mechanical systems, food service, office space and outside amenities.

-Both the Kansas Union and the Burge Union are operated by a board of directors comprising university students, faculty, alumni and staff.
+The Kansas Union, Burge Union, and the DeBruce Center are operated by a board of directors comprising university students, faculty, alumni and staff.
 Student Union Activities plans and manages concerts, film series, special observances and other functions.
 Student fees finance virtually all programs and renovations.